PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 _Date of Expense_: Date that the transaction occurred

 _Explanation or Cost Allocation and Justification of Expense_: Fill out why the expense was necessary.
-See examples.
+See examples and modify as needed.

-_Signature_: Obtain Ted's signature and other necessary approvals (if not being reimbursed back to Ted)
+_Signature_: Obtain Ted's signature (or PI of grant if not Ted)

 ### Approval from Business Administrator, John Hyon
-Send the prepared Expenditure Justification in word document form to John Hyon (Hyon1@pennmedicine.upenn.edu) for approval.
+Send the prepared Expenditure Justification in word document form to both Sharon Liu (xgliu@pennmedicine.upenn.edu) and John Hyon (Hyon1@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur.
+Please cc Ted and Lia on all emails regareding reimbursement.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
+Alcohol is never an allowable expense.

-John may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR.
+Sharon and John may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR.